harisont/aoc21/README.md

 Alternative, pass the days corresponding to the specific puzzles you want to solve as command line arguments:

 ```
-java -jar main.jar 1 5 30 03
+java -jar aoc21.jar 1 5 30 03
 ```

 This will solve, in this order, puzzle 1, 5 and 3 (skipping 30 as it's not a valid advent day).

 ## Lessons learned
-Here is a nonexhaustive list of the things I had to look up and learn, in no particular order:
+Here is a nonexhaustive list of the things I "had to"[¹](#notes) look up and learn, in no particular order:

 - [`Any`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-any/), the Kotlin counterpart of Java `Object`s
 - how to [generalize `transpose`](https://stackoverflow.com/questions/70230712/generic-transpose-or-anything-else-really-in-kotlin/70230823#70230823) (or anything else that has something to do with arrays really)